What Is An Economic Trade Off

 Behavioral Economics

-For example, people might irrationally prefer a small, immediate reward over a larger, delayed reward, even if the latter is economically more beneficial.
+To give you an idea, people might irrationally prefer a small, immediate reward over a larger, delayed reward, even if the latter is economically more beneficial.
 Understanding these biases can help design policies that encourage better decision-making.

 Sustainable Development